zhongpc/zhongpc.github.io/_pages/research.md

-## Deep-learning modeling for energy materials discovery
+## Deep learning modeling for energy materials discovery

 > **_NEWS:_**  Welcome to my MRS 2022 poster presentation: “Deep learning of multi-component cathode electrochemistry from experiments”. **DS03.12, Artificial Intelligence for Energy Materials.
 November 30, 2022, from 8:00 PM to 10:00 PM**